hlascelles/que-scheduler/README.md

 ## Schedule configuration

+The schedule file should be placed here: `config/que_schedule.yml`.
+Alternatively if you wish to generate the configuration dynamically, you can set it directly with `Que::Scheduler.schedule = some_hash`.

-The schedule file is a list of que job classes with arguments and a schedule frequency (in crontab syntax).
+The file is a list of que job classes with arguments and a schedule frequency (in crontab syntax).
 The format is similar to the resque-scheduler format, though priorities must be supplied as integers, and job classes must be migrated from Resque to Que.
 Cron syntax can be anything understood by [fugit](https://github.com/floraison/fugit#fugitcron).